icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Streetmix](https://streetmix.net/) - A collaborative civic engagement platform for urban design.
 Design, remix, and share your neighborhood street with Streetmix.
 - [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
 Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.
 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
+- [ITHIM](https://www.mrc-epid.cam.ac.uk/research/research-areas/public-health-modelling/ithim) - Integrated Transport and Health Impact Model (ITHIM) refers to a range of related models and tools developed to perform integrated assessment of the health effects of transport scenarios and policies at the urban and national level.
+This page points to different literature, R code, and [US specific resources](https://skylab.cdph.ca.gov/HealthyMobilityOptionTool-ITHIM/).

 ### Environmental and Climate Planning Tools and Platforms
 Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.